 This approach also aligns with rolling wave planning, where early elaboration of high-level deliverables helps inform what the actual scope should be.
 It supports progressive elaboration and encourages collaboration and early alignment.

 After understanding the NOUNS (scope management) we move to the VERBS: all those lovely activities.
 Work packages from the lowest level of the WBS are decomposed into activities that go into an Activity List.
-These activities can be copy/pasted into 2 spreadeheets:
+These activities can be copy/pasted into 2 spreadsheets:

 - Activity Duration Estimates